 “…there are few contemporary matters that do not involve the problem of the illusion of cultural identity.”
 (Jean-Francois Bayart)

-Culture on the Edge is a scholarly working group centered at the University of Alabama and begun in the Spring of 2012.
+Culture on the Edge is a scholarly working group centered at the University of Alabama and begun in the Spring of 2012 (with this blog dating to 2013).
 Its aim is to use social theory to offer more nuanced understandings of how those things that we commonly call “identities” are manufactured, managed, and continually reproduced.
 This blog and its supporting sites do more than merely publicize the group’s findings; they comprise, instead, a public site where the group carries out its collaborative work—both through scholarly blog posts as well as through conversations sparked in the various comments sections, where you are invited to participate, as well.

-Under Chapter 1, you will find our older blog posts, including those previously classified as Claims, Cites, and Nota Bene, discussing everything under the sun, from the latest political news to chewing gum.
+Under Chapter 1, you will find our older blog posts, form the first phase of the initiative (2013-2016), including those previously classified as Claims, Cites, and Nota Bene, discussing everything under the sun, from the latest political news to chewing gum.
 It’s a treasure trove of identity formation analysis.

-Under Chapter 2, you will find posts from January 2017-on, forming the second phase of the blog.
+Under Chapter 2, you will find posts from January 2017-on, forming our second phase (instituting a peer review guest blog).
 These peer reviewed posts explore new angles on identity construction, including posts from contributing scholars along with the Edge collaborative group that comprised Chapter 1.
 Leslie Dorrough Smith and Steven Ramey are the co-editors of the second chapter of the blog.

 Under Further Reading, you will find information about the two book series that the group publishes with Equinox, and how you can propose a volume to the Culture on the Edge.